futoin/specs/draft/ftn13_secure_vault.md

 * `sign` - allow signing and verification
 * `derive` - allow key deriving
 * `shared` - allow key to be exposed externally
+* `temp` - allow auto-purge after common configured time-to-live

+## 2.6.
+Statistics collection

+SV must collect key usage statistics as a hint to regenerate keys and/or block possible attacks.

+## 2.7.
+External key ID

+Any key is created for some purpose.
+So, external ID is mandatory and can be used implementation-defined way to recover from errors like timeouts without unused key artifacts hanging in SV.

 # 3. Interface